PythonSwapCoin/LLM-finance-arena/README.md

 - [ENV_SETUP.md](./ENV_SETUP.md) – Exhaustive description of frontend `.env` flags and deployment settings.
 - [BACKEND_SETUP.md](./BACKEND_SETUP.md) – Detailed backend configuration, APIs, and deployment tips.
 - [DEPLOYMENT.md](./DEPLOYMENT.md) – Hosting recipes for Render, Railway, and Vercel.
+- [POSTGRES_SETUP.md](./POSTGRES_SETUP.md) – How to provision Render Postgres and wire it into the backend.

 ## License
 All trades are simulated and not financial advice.